Aristotle's biology: Aristotelian forms

 Aristotle's biology is constructed on the basis of his theory of form, which is derived from Plato's theory of Forms, but significantly different from it.
 Plato's Forms were eternal and fixed, being "blueprints in the mind of God".
 Real things in the world could, in Plato's view, at best be approximations to these perfect Forms.
 Aristotle heard Plato's view and developed it into a set of three biological concepts.
 He uses the same Greek word, εἶδος (eidos), to mean first of all the set of visible features that uniquely characterised a kind of animal.
 Aristotle used the word γένος (génos) to mean a kind.
 For example, the kind of animal called a bird has feathers, a beak, wings, a hard-shelled egg, and warm blood.

 Aristotle further noted that there are many bird forms within the bird kind – cranes, eagles, crows, bustards, sparrows, and so on, just as there are many forms of fishes within the fish kind.
 He sometimes called these atoma eidē, indivisible forms.
 Human is one of these indivisible forms: Socrates and the rest of us are all different individually, but we all have human form.
+More recent studies have shown that Aristotle used the terms γένος (génos) and εἶδος (eidos) in a relative way.
+A taxon that is considered an eidos in one context can be considered a génos (which includes various eide) in another.

 Finally, Aristotle observed that the child does not take just any form, but is given it by the parents' seeds, which combine.
 These seeds thus contain form, or in modern terms information.
 Aristotle makes clear that he sometimes intends this third sense by giving the analogy of a woodcarving.
 It takes its form from wood (its material cause); the tools and carving technique used to make it (its efficient cause); and the design laid out for it (its eidos or embedded information).
 Aristotle further emphasises the informational nature of form by arguing that a body is compounded of elements like earth and fire, just as a word is compounded of letters in a specific order.